Community Work-Study (CWS) Student Information

 • Employers depend on your reliability and consistency with your regular work schedule

-• You are required to attend a Professional Development session (4 hours, paid) at the end of the first month you are employed
+• You are required to attend an Onboarding Session (4 hours, paid) at the end of the first month you are employed

 • You are required to attend the End-of-Semester Summit (2 hours, paid) at the end of each semester